supermetrics-public/n8n_connector/README.md

-# n8n-nodes-supermetrics
+# Supermetrics node for n8n

-Supermetrics node for n8n — use data from 50+ data sources like Facebook Ads or Google Analytics right inside your workflows (source list to be expanded to 200+ soon).
+With Supermetrics, you can use data from 50+ sources like Facebook Ads or Google Analytics right inside your workflows (source list to be expanded to 200+ soon).

 - List Data Sources - Lists the sources available via Supermetrics.
 For example, LinkedIn Ads and YouTube are data sources.
 - List Fields - Lists the fields available for a data source.
 For example, some of the fields available for LinkedIn Ads are Campaign Name and Cost.